stjfs03/Project2/README.md

 ### Melee Action

 During each round of a melee, participants (individual clan members) will be randomly paired up with one another.
+One clan member will be declared Player 1 and the other Player 2.
+This determination is also random.
+Player 1 will always get to make their move first however, Player 2 will still get to make a move even if they have 0 hit points.
 If there are an odd number of participants, one random participant will sit the round out.

 Each pair will interact.
 Each participant of each interaction will know the type, clan ID, number of hit points, and maximum number of hit points of the other participant.
 Each clan member must decide how many action points to perform.

 If both participants perform positive, non-zero action points then the points will be dealt as damage or heal points accordingly.
 If one participant runs